Is Vaseline Bad For The Environment?

 The FDA has set a limit of 10 ppm for petrolatum in food and requires that any petrolatum used during food packaging or pharmaceuticals also adhere to these high impurity limits.

-See also Is Vinegar Bad for Environment?
+See also Is Palm Sugar Bad for the Environment?

 As discussed below, mineral oils, petrolatum, and petroleum jelly can also harm the skin.